 - New events that are yet to arrive

 - When EventProcessor is idle due to some pause, not running due to error or intentional shutdown.

 The EventHub may be receiving events if there are active publishers.

 In such cases, the EventProcessor has to start processing events that are received after the events that are processed previously.
 This is where Checkpointing plays a useful role.

 The messages arrive at the EventProcessor in batches.
 It is suggested to set Checkpoint after processing each batch.

 The checkpoint along with lease details for each partition for the consumer group will be stored in a container within the storage configured initially (this is the main reason why EventProcessor hosts expect you to supply Azure blob storage details) at EventProcessorHost.
-The name of the lease will be eventhub path if not specified.
-The files in the container are blob locations that store a json text.
+The name of the lease will be the event hub path if not specified.
+The files in the container are blob locations that store a JSON text.